jodaf/quilvyn-oldschool/README.md

-## 1st Edition plugin for the Quilvyn RPG character sheet generator
+## 1st and 2nd Edition plugin for the Quilvyn RPG character sheet generator

 The quilvyn-oldschool package bundles modules that extend Quilvyn to work with the first and second editions of D&D, applying the rules of the